Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any

 This way, essential data will not be seen by anyone who doesn’t have access to the key or password you set up.
 This is an important layer of security against ransomware and other online attacks.

 Here’s how it works: when a file is written to the drive, it is encrypted automatically with the help of specialized software.

 In the same way, when you access a file on the drive, the same tool decrypts it, but only if you can provide the password you set up when you encrypted the drive.
 Windows 11 comes with Device Encryption and BitLocker Encryption.

 There’s a catch!
 You can’t use BitLocker if your PC has no TPM 2.0 chip installed.
 However, we have a workaround for that, too, so read on.

-How can I encrypt my hard drive on Windows 11?
+How to manage the encryption of my hard drive on Windows 11?